2022 Route Outline

 Number of days

-6 days walking (with the option of 5), usually booked as a 7-night package.
+5-6 days walking, usually booked as a 7-night package.

 This is a Camino with a difference because all roads lead from, instead of to, Santiago!
 It is a walk with a different feel – you are now heading to the sea and to the “end of the world”.
 Having reached the lighthouse in Finisterre, you are experiencing a different ending, a different sense of achievement.
 Continue on to Muxía to see the Costa da Morte (the Coast of Death) at its most beautiful.

 The level of difficulty is moderate – the rolling hills in this part of Galicia are similar in many respects to the Irish countryside.